-10.3 All software developments by Contedia, including web & e-commerce sites, databases and/or other, bespoke web applications and custom apps are supplied with a limited, 90-day warranty, unless otherwise stated in the association quotation and/or pre-sale documentation.
-This period accommodates the discovery and reporting of bugs & faults, which the Seller will undertake to correct at no cost to the Buyer.
+10.3 All software developed by Contedia Ltd., including web & e-commerce sites, databases and/or other, custom or bespoke applications are supplied with a limited, 30-day warranty, unless otherwise stated.
+This period accommodates the discovery and reporting of bugs & faults, which the Supplier will undertake to correct at no cost to the Buyer.
 Contedia Ltd. will not accept requests for new or enhanced functionality during this period.
-After this period, the Buyer accepts all bugs, faults, inaccuracies in the software, but may purchase additional maintenance or services to amend, correct or redevelop the product at their discretion.
+After this period, the Buyer accepts the software as is, but may purchase additional maintenance, support or development services to amend, correct or extend the software at their discretion.

 Risk of loss and responsibility for the equipment pass to the Buyer on delivery, but the title does not pass to the customer until the goods are paid for in full.

 If the customer shall enter into liquidation, have a winding-up order made against it, or have a receiver appointed over its assets, income or any part thereof, before title has passed in accordance with this condition, the Seller shall be entitled, immediately after having given such notice, to enter the customer’s premises with such transport as may be necessary to repossess any and all equipment to which it has title.
 No liquidator or receiver of the Buyer shall have the authority to sell equipment to which the Seller has title.

 Contedia accepts no responsibility for the incorrect, improper or non-function of backup equipment, software, procedures or media, whether supplied or simply attended to by the Seller.
 Faulty equipment should be dealt with by the Buyer and in accordance with the manufacturer’s warranty conditions and the regular operation, maintenance and verification of backup procedures (and media contents) is the sole responsibility of the Buyer unless an applicable maintenance agreement, which includes clauses referring to the responsibility for backup of data, is agreed in writing by a director of Contedia.
 At no time does the Seller accept responsibility or liability for the loss of customer data through faulty equipment, software, procedures or media.

 Contedia provides a number of Internet related products and services for which the following terms and conditions apply: